Joycechocho/weather-station/Project_4/README.md

 #### 1. MQTT/AWS Lambda function Implementation - Server
 #### 2. AWS SDK for Javascript on SQS Queue - Client
 Amazon Simple Queue Service (SQS) is a fast, reliable, scalable, fully managed message queuing service.
 Before retrieving the messages in the queue, few more steps are implemented such as "Configure the SDK for JavaScript" and "Getting the URL for a Queue" in Javascript.
 AWS also provdes SDK for Javacript that can deal with the receive_message.
 We are using sqs.deleteMessages API to delete the messages that have been read to prevent the redundant message reading.

 #### 3. A Server-Client Websocket Implementation
 #### 4. A Server-Client MQTT Implementation
 #### 5. A Server-Client CAOP Implementation
 #### 6. A Server-Client AMQP Implementation
 #### 7. A Continuous Graph of Temperature/Humidity data with multiple lines
-An open souce HTML5 chart project is implemented to display the graph of the temperature/humidity data since the websocket connection to the server is opened.
+An open souce chart project is implemented to display the graph of the temperature/humidity data after the websocket connection is initiallized.

 ![Image 3](https://github.com/Joycechocho/weather-station/blob/master/Project_4/pictures/line%20chart.png)

 #### 8. A Bar Chart support multiple data input

 ![Image 3](https://github.com/Joycechocho/weather-station/blob/master/Project_4/pictures/bar%20chart.png)

-#### 9. Beautiful and Intuitive User Interface
-Bootstrap is used in our porject because it includes a powerful mobile-first flexbox grid system for building layouts of all shapes and sizes.
-It is a front-end web framework that was originally created by developers at Twitter to provide consistency across their internal tools.
-Today, it’s available to everyone through GitHub as a free and open-source collection of tools containing HTML- and CSS-based design templates and JavaScript (JS) extensions.
-#### 10. Flask framework Implementation (***)
+#### 9. Flask framework Implementation (***)
 Flask is a micro web framework written in Python and based on the Werkzeug toolkit and Jinja2 template engine.
 It is implemented in this project in order to call python backend from Javascript frontend.

+#### 10. Beautiful and Intuitive User Interface
+Bootstrap is used in this project.
+It includes a powerful mobile-first flexbox grid system for building layouts of all shapes and sizes.
+It is a front-end web framework that was originally created by developers at Twitter to provide consistency across their internal tools.
+Today, it’s available to everyone through GitHub as a free and open-source collection of tools containing HTML and CSS-based design templates and JavaScript (JS) extensions.

 #### 11. Logging Interface Easy for Debugging (***)

 ![Image 3](https://github.com/Joycechocho/weather-station/blob/master/Project_4/pictures/log.png)

-In the Server side UI, HTML5 is integrated in the module stylesheet to facilitate the development and enhance the beauty of its presentation.
+In the server side UI, HTML5 is integrated in the module stylesheet to facilitate the development and enhance the beauty of its presentation.

 # Setup
 Hardware:
 * The setup tutorial of the Raspberry Pi can be found [here][s2]
-* The wiring of the DHT22 sensor to Raspberry Pi can be found [here][s1]
+* The wiring of DHT22 sensor to Raspberry Pi can be found [here][s1]

 The server-side software requires the installation of the packages listed below: